What Is a dApp? Decentralized Apps Explained

 Will dApps replace Apps?

-Although decentralized applications have long been considered one of the holy grails of blockchain technology, the truth is, they’re still largely experimental and they’ve still got some growing pains to deal with before they can be considered real app-killers.
+Although decentralized applications are often considered one of the holy grails of blockchain technology, they’re still largely experimental.
+Currently, dapps still have some growing pains to deal with before they can compete with their web2 counterparts.

 Likely, it’ll still be a few years until you’ve got a dApp that achieves the same level of success as something like WhatsApp or Instagram.

 And there’s a few main reasons behind this.

 They generally also require you to be at least somewhat knowledgeable about cryptocurrencies, which can be a major barrier to entry.
 After all, just 1% of the world population uses or holds cryptocurrencies.